-- Strengthen basic management capacities on which government Have the right metrics and use the reporting in place to track operations rely. - Use a consolidated budget to understand where the money is. - Redouble efforts to tackle corruption and take a holistic approach to building public financial management and broader accountability systems. - Monitor institutional capacity to determine when to sequentially transition functions to government. - progress. - Use performance frameworks that reflect and reward teamwork and resiliency. - Enable national programmes that collaborate with communities and can scale delivery.
+- Strengthen basic management capacities on which government operations rely. - Use a consolidated budget to understand where the money is. - Redouble efforts to tackle corruption and take a holistic approach to building public financial management and broader accountability systems. - Monitor institutional capacity to determine when to sequentially transition functions to government.